USDD (USDD) Price Tops $1.00 on Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-USDD was first traded on May 4th, 2022.
-USDD’s total supply is 730,776,545 tokens.
+USDD’s launch date was May 4th, 2022.
+USDD’s total supply is 731,422,085 tokens.
 USDD’s official Twitter account is @usddio and its Facebook page is accessible here.
 USDD’s official website is usdd.io.

-It is usually not presently possible to buy alternative cryptocurrencies such as USDD directly using U.S. dollars.
-Investors seeking to trade USDD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy USDD using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as USDD directly using US dollars.
+Investors seeking to trade USDD should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USDD using one of the exchanges listed above.

 Receive News & Updates for USDD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.